 The center directly encourages research, not only through its research conferences, but also through close coordination with the Latin American collection of Hayden Library and networking with Latin American universities.

-For more information, contact the director, Latin American Studies Center, SS 213, 480/965-5127.
+For more information, visit the center in SS 213, or call 480/965-5127.

 College of Public Programs